Gifted and Talented Program Mission Statement

 - Phoenix Strings, Jazz Band, Chamber Orchestra at Boltz are “before school” select music groups that provide Boltz students a great chance for musical rigor.

-- In our German and Spanish classes, the teachers work on using 90-95% of the target language in class?
+- In our Spanish classes, the teachers work on using 90-95% of the target language in class.
 With that, students are able to push themselves to understand partial or full sentences in the target language—not just individual words; differentiation is natural in this environment for learning.

 Follow Your Passion